 CBD oil will not produce a similar “high” as it doesn’t possess any psychoactive properties.
 If it works for your cat, they may appear more relaxed and content, but they won’t be “high”.

-CBD oil is considered to be generally safe for cats.
+CBD oil is considered to be generally okay for cats.
 There are a few potential issues, though, as well as a few reactions to look out for:

-- Use a Pet CBD Oil: Pet doses are much lower than human doses and are carefully formulated to avoid ingredients that may be harmful.
+- Use a Pet CBD Oil: Pet measurements are much lower than human measurements and are carefully formulated to avoid ingredients that may be harmful.
 Always use these products and don’t just give your cat the CBD oil you’ve been using.

-- Stick with Safe Directions for Use: Always check the dose on the label and give your cat the right amount.
+- Stick with the Directions for Use: Always check the recommended amount on the label and give your cat the right amount.
 Bear in mind that the usage amount will depend on the weight of your cat.

 - Keep Them Away from Treats: If you’re using CBD edibles, keep them locked away so crafty cats can’t get their paws on them.
 Your cat doesn’t know it’s beneficial, only that it tastes good, so it might consume an unhealthy amount.